tc39/proposal-Array.prototype.includes/spec.md

-# Array.prototype.contains ( searchElement [ , fromIndex ] )
+# Array.prototype.includes ( searchElement [ , fromIndex ] )

-NOTE `contains` compares _searchElement_ to the elements of the array, in ascending order, using the SameValueZero algorithm, and if found at any position, returns **true**; otherwise, **false** is returned.
+NOTE `includes` compares _searchElement_ to the elements of the array, in ascending order, using the SameValueZero algorithm, and if found at any position, returns **true**; otherwise, **false** is returned.

 The optional second argument _fromIndex_ defaults to 0 (i.e. the whole array is searched).
 If it is greater than or equal to the length of the array, **false** is returned, i.e. the array will not be searched.
 If it is negative, it is used as the offset from the end of the array to compute _fromIndex_.
 If the computed index is less than 0, the whole array will be searched.

-When the `contains` method is called, the following steps are taken:
+When the `includes` method is called, the following steps are taken:

 1. Let _O_ be the result of calling ToObject passing the **this** value as the argument.
 1. ReturnIfAbrupt(_O_).